docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 Color Management
 ================================================================================

-We’ve provided a function so AEGPs can obtain information on After Effects’ current color management settings.
+We've provided a function so AEGPs can obtain information on After Effects' current color management settings.

 AEGP_ColorSettingsSuite2
 ********************************************************************************